Nurse Login

 • Revised methods to show proof of practice: The CRNA has been working with employers to make it easier for applicants to provide evidence of their practice hours.

-• Expedited assessments: As part of our commitment to excellence, the College is continuously reviewing our procedures to find efficiencies and decrease the time it takes to process permits.
+• Expedited assessments: As part of our commitment to excellence, the College is continually reviewing our procedures to find efficiencies and decrease the time it takes to process permits.

 • Provisional permits: Registrants may temporarily work under a provisional permit while they prepare to write the nursing entrance exam (NCLEX-RN).